Programmable Boost LED Driver

 than this 90+CRI one used should yield close to 2000 lumens.

-efficiency was measured at around 98+% efficiency at lowers loads of
+efficiency was measured at around 98+% efficiency at lower currents of

 driver occurs through the ground ring around the driver so mounting it